jkfaris94/bakery-inventory-manager/README.md

 To start the project, you have a few different options.
 View the `package.json` in the root directory to see the scripts available to you.

 For development purposes, you will likely want to open up a terminal tab, navigate to the `backend/` directory, and run `npm run dev`.
 In a different terminal tab you will want to navigate to the `frontend/` directory and run `npm start`.

+### Database setup

+Set up a new PostgreSQL database instance by following the instructions in the "PostgreSQL: Creating & Installing Databases" lesson.

+Run `cp ./back-end/.env.sample ./back-end/.env` and update the `./back-end/.env` file with the connection URLs to your PostgreSQL database instance.

+Navigate to the `backend` folder, where the `knexfile.js` file is located, and run the `npx knex` commands from there.

 ### Running the tests